 Isaac Hunt – Dark brown hair, brown eyes, fresh complexion round face, stout made, four moles on his neck, two moles near his left breast, a mole near his navel, seven moles on his right arm, six moles on his left arm a mole on this rump [?] a mole on his right side

 Jacob Hunt – Brown hair, brown eyes, thick nose, fair complexion , several small moles near his mouth, five mples on his right arm, four moles on his left arm and a scar on the same arm, a mole on the back of his shoulders, stout made

-All three body snatchers receiving one weeks additional imprisonment for stealing grave clothes consisting of:
+All three body snatchers received one weeks additional imprisonment for stealing grave clothes consisting of:

 All of which belonged to Cox’s sister, Rachel.

-I have a feeling that there’s many more body snatchers yet to be found that saw the inside of this notorious Gloucestershire prison, and it is purely restraints on my time that have stopped me writing more on this occasion.
+I have a feeling that there are many more body snatchers yet to be found that saw the inside of this notorious Gloucestershire prison, and it is purely restraints on my time that have stopped me from writing more on this occasion.